 Last but not least, the Instagram overview also gives you an immediate idea of what your feed will look like.

-This type Of the social media tools, Later is mainly used for posting to Instagram.
+This type Of social media tool Later is mainly used for posting to Instagram.
 This is because Later has an easy application for your smartphone.
 Just like in Tailwind, you can see a preview of what your feed will look like.

 Are you a “Power User” or “Solopreneur”?
 Then you pay $ 9 per month.
 The cheapest package for businesses starts at $ 19 per month.

-In this tool you can also schedule a first reaction for Instagram, for example for the hashtags.
+In this tool, you can also schedule the first reaction for Instagram, for example for the hashtags.

 The free version of Buffer is very limited.
 You can set up three social media accounts and schedule ten posts.

 Buffer’s paid plans also differentiate between the number of accounts, posts, and users.

 The cheapest publish-only package costs $ 15 per month.
 Do you also want extensive analyzes?
 Then you pay 50 dollars per month on top of this.